Jaseci-Labs/jaseci/docs/docs/canonicai/main.md

 **Yes that looks correct**: When transitioned to confirmation state, it will be prompted by the bot for confirmation and when the user responds with the current query, it will go through the intent classification model to know whether or not they confirmed or not, based on the current query the user agreed and it will do an intent transition to move to confirmed state (node) which the bot will prompt the user with the information required based on the user data.

-# Chapter 5
+# Chapter 5: FAQ

-## What are we building?
-We are building a Conversational AI.
+In this chapter, we are introducing the capability of handling FAQ to our chatbot.

 ### The Updated Inheritance Structure